 The search box can also be used to follow specific organizations, thought leaders, and social issues or causes that you know are of interest to you.

-Spend a few minutes each day looking through your social media feeds and read stories that are relevant to what you want to know more about.
+Spend a few minutes each day looking through your social media feeds.
+Read stories that are relevant to what you want to know more about.

-Another way to educate yourself is to go to organization websites, click on their ‘About Us’ pages, read their press releases and other ‘In the News’ articles.
-Sign up for their newsletters.
+Another way to educate yourself is to go to organization websites.
+Then click on their ‘About Us’ pages, read their press releases, and other relevant articles.
+Be sure to sign up for their newsletters.

-Go to websites, look for emails, and pro-actively contact groups you want to volunteer for to see if there’s a need or vacancy you can fill.
-Often times small NGOs will welcome you as their resources are thin and they can use additional volunteer help to fill in gaps.
+Go to websites, look for emails, and pro-actively contact groups you want to volunteer.
+Surely, there’s a need or vacancy you can fill.
+Often times small non-profits will welcome you as their resources are thin.
+They regularly use additional volunteers to help fill in gaps.

 I wanted to be involved with a group empowering women and girls in a developing nation.
-Never a regular Twitter user, I happened to look at my feed one day and saw a story on Girl Up Initiative Uganda, that does exactly the kind of work I wanted to be involved in.
+Never a regular Twitter user, I happened to look at my feed one day and saw a story on Girl Up Initiative Uganda.
+They do exactly the kind of work I wanted to be involved in.

-I read the story, clicked a link to their website, saw a welcoming ‘If you’d like to volunteer please contact us’ message.
+I read the story and clicked a link to their website.
+There I saw a welcoming ‘If you’d like to volunteer please contact us’ message.
 Two days later my journey began as a remote advisor to these organizations.

-For those of you wanting to be involved in a face-to-face capacity, Idealist is a website database offering volunteer opportunities in your area.
-Simply do a search for your city and scan the results to see if there’s a match between what you care about and an organization that needs you.
+For those of you that want to be involved in a face-to-face capacity, Idealist is a website database offering volunteer opportunities in your area.
+Simply do a search for your city and scan the results.
+Next, see if there’s a match between what you care about and an organization that needs you.